Marvel-Advisors-LLC/wazuh-kubernetes/README.md

   persistentVolumeReclaimPolicy: Retain

 ```
-we are going to delete the whole `claimRef:` section, as marked above with the comments.
-Once done, save the file and exit, now when you yun a `kubectl get pv` you
+we are going to delete the whole `claimRef:` section, as marked above with the comments for all the original PV's of Wazuh indexer and master.
+Once done, save the file and exit, now when you run a `kubectl get pv` you
 should see the original PV's `STATUS` = Avaibable.

 Now for finishing we scale up again: